Best: Lundqvist among New York's best

 “I mean, it’s been an absolute honor and a pleasure to get to know him as a person and as a teammate, to get to play with him for as long as I have and to see how he goes about his business on a daily basis.

 “I have the utmost respect for Hank as a person and as a player.
 He battled.
-He battled his ass off like he always does, and he deserved better from us.”
+He battled his [butt] off like he always does, and he deserved better from us.”

 Yup.